 MAPPA's creations include adaptations of manga series like Hajime no Ippo: Rising (2013), Ushio and Tora (2015), Yuri!! on ICE (2016), and Dororo (2019).
 They're also behind the anime series Jujutsu Kaisen (2020) and the final season of Attack on Titan (2020).

-MAPPA also created the war-themed anime movie In This Corner of the World and the movie Jujutsu Kaisen 0, a prequel to the anime series which will be airing in December 2021.
+MAPPA also created the war-themed anime movie In This Corner of the World and the movie Jujutsu Kaisen 0, a prequel to the anime series.

 Pierrot Co., Ltd. was established in May 1979 and founded by former employees of other animation studios.